microsoft/hlsl-specs/proposals/0035-linalg-matrix.md

 the first element of the matrix (base address of the resource + the offset) must be 64-byte aligned.

-When accumulating to groupshared memory, a data conversion to the destination type following the [conversion rules](#data-conversion-rules) may occur if the matrix component type does not match the groupshared memory target.
-If the accumulation is into a `uint8_t4_packed` array, the API requires specifying the interpretation type of the `groupshared` memory.
+When accumulating to groupshared memory, the groupshared memory is interpreted as the data type of the matrix as if bit-cast.

-> User beware: if you pass the wrong interpretation type to an accumulation to
-> `uint8_t4_packed` groupshared memory you'll likely get unexpected results!!!

 When accumulating to `RWByteAddressBuffer` objects, the accumulation is performed on the component type of the matrix object.
-When accumulating to `groupshared` memory, the matrix component data is converted to the target arithmetic or packed data type before atomic arithmetic is performed.
-No conversion is performed if the target arithmetic type matches the matrix component type.

 #### Matrix::MultiplyAccumulate(Matrix, Matrix)